Accelerating convolutional neural network by exploiting sparsity on GPUs: Motivation

 To address the above problems, we reduce the number of multiplications and additions in the convolution operation by compressing the feature map.
-In order to reduce the time consumption, we transform the traditional matrix conversion operation \cite{b12} into a compression operation.
-After compression, the convolution calculation is transformed into sparse matrix vector multiplication (SpMV)\cite{spmvxu}, which eliminates the calculation of redundant zero values.
+In order to reduce the time consumption, we transform the traditional matrix conversion operation \cite{b12} into a compression operation which does not affect the accuracy of CNNs.
+After compression, the feature map is transformed to a storage format fully considering the characteristics of convolution operations, and the convolution calculation is transformed into sparse matrix-vector multiplication (SpMV) \cite{spmvxu}, which eliminates the calculation of redundant zero values.
 Furthermore, the process of data format transformation and SpMV only require one time global memory access.

 On the other hand, traditionally, convolution layers are usually calculated in an independent GPU kernel.
 After the convolution results are transferred to CPU memory, the calculation of pooling layer is started, such as in Caffe \cite{Caffe} and PyTorch \cite{Pytorch}.
 This will increase the traffic between CPU and GPU.
-As shown in Fig. \ref{breakdown_time}, the time for tansferring data between CPU and GPU occupies a large proportion in the entire convolution and pooling calculation process.
+As shown in Fig. \ref{breakdown_time}, the time for transferring data between CPU and GPU occupies a considerable proportion in the entire convolution and pooling calculation process especially for the first several layers.
 If the time consumption of data transfer between the CPU and GPU during convolution and pooling operations can be reduced, the total time of CNN can be reduced effectively.
+Furthermore, the time will be further reduced if the data transfer between global memory and shared memory is reduced on GPU.